Send us a drawing, tell us a story, win $2,500! Call for entries begins June 30th. Register for the One Drawing Challenge today.

 Detail from Walled City cross section

-The section truly is the mother of visual storytellers.
+The section truly is the mother of visual storytellers, and the perfect inspiration for the One Drawing Challenge — a global ideas competition in which a single drawing could win you $2,500 (sign up today!).
 Here are seven more examples that illustrate just how brilliantly this type of drawing can communicate architectural concepts and reveal the narratives behind the grandest of designs.

 Walls of Change, Lebbeus Woods